Annotation Is Now a Web Standard

 We look forward to the hard work ahead.

-See Tim Berners-Lee, Rob Sanderson, Doug Schepers, Wendy Setzer, Fred Hirsch, Nick Stenning and others at the W3C TPAC in 2014 discuss the importance of annotation and standards.
+See Tim Berners-Lee, Rob Sanderson, Doug Schepers, Wendy Setzer, Fred Hirsch, Nick Stenning and others at the 2014 W3C TPAC discuss the importance of annotation and standards.